-The Board balances the fiscal strength of OPEEP with member needs and mounting budgetary pressure.
+The Board balances the fiscal strength of OPEEP with member needs and continuing budgetary pressure.
 Fiscal strength provides OPEEP options that directly benefit members.
 As OPEEP members collectively own the net position, funds can only be used to their benefit.
 The OPEEP Board sets rates for excess liability programs with a goal of member stability, while simultaneously protecting the capital position of OPEEP in order to assure coverage and stability well into the future.
 The Board determines the appropriate amount and time for the pool to retain risk of loss.
-The Board has determined that at least for the first two years of operation OPEEP will fully insure for all claims exposures through reinsurance.
+The Board determined that for the first two years of operation OPEEP fully insured for all claims exposures through reinsurance.
 OPEEP purchases reinsurance for its members as a group.